mattlean/hangman-game-solver/README.md

 - Guessing a new correct letter will not change the amount of remaining guesses.
 - Guessing an already found correct letter will also not change the amount of remaining guesses.
 - Only 1 character can be guessed at a game.
+- The game ends when all letters in the answer are correctly guessed or when 0 guesses remain.

 ### Lexicon
-A valid lexicon must have the following properties:
+A valid lexicon file must have the following properties:
 - Must be a text file.
 - Each line must contain only one word.
 - Words can only be comprised of alphabetical characters.

+The project comes with two premade lexicon files:
+- lexiconA.txt: Taken from the CS 106A assignment.
+Contains 10 words.
+- lexiconB.txt: Taken from the Code Golf Stack Exchange challenge.
+Contains 4096 words.

 ### Options
 | Character | Description                                                                   |